Communities

 What kind of answer are you seeking?
 Is "No" sufficient?
 How can anyone answer this in a meaningful way.

-sabbahillel‭ wrote about 3 years ago · edited about 3 years ago
+sabbahillel‭ wrote over 3 years ago · edited over 3 years ago

 What new ideas do you mean?
 Niddah is the issuing of blood during menstruation.
 That has not changed.